tekknolagi/isdt/assignments/02-cli-constructive.md

 * Write your program so that it runs under `sh` or `bash`
 * Include a shebang line at the beginning of your script for either `sh` or `bash`
+* Only recompile a target if any of its dependencies' modified-time (mtime) is later than the target's mtime

 You MUST NOT:

 * Shell out to `make` or any other software that would do substantive work for you

+You MAY:

+* Print the commands executed by your script as they are executed

 Your output should be a list of files that are present in the directory but not in the snapshot, one per line.
 In other words, print out the files that have